sooriyaarachchi/pybites.github.io-src/content/codechallenge09.md

 * [Python with Context Managers](https://jeffknupp.com/blog/2016/03/07/python-with-context-managers/)

-* If beginner you might need to read up on some more advanced aspects: [Generators](https://wiki.python.org/moin/Generators) and [Decorators](https://wiki.python.org/moin/PythonDecorators), also covered in chapters 3 and 7 of [Python tips book](http://book.pythontips.com/en/latest/index.html).
+* If beginner you might need to read up on some more advanced concepts: [Generators](https://wiki.python.org/moin/Generators) and [Decorators](https://wiki.python.org/moin/PythonDecorators), also covered in chapters 3 and 7 of the [Python tips book](http://book.pythontips.com/en/latest/index.html).

 ### To follow along with our challenges